Are you looking for the article about the town of Phuket? Try this.

 © All Rights Reserved divegrrl71

 Phuket is an island province of Thailand, and one of its most popular tourist attractions.
 The provincial capital is Phuket City, which is also where the main bus station is found, providing short and long route buses to all main dastination of Thailand.
-The Phuket International Airport is about 30 km from Phuket Town, 40 km from Patong, and 50 km from Rawai, the southern part of Phuket.
+The Phuket International Airport is about 30 kilometres from Phuket Town, 40 kilometres from Patong, and 50 kilometres from Rawai, the southern part of Phuket.

 Patong (Banana Forest) Beach has a host of activities which can be done by people of all ages and all tastes.
 Swimming, rides on the Banana boat, or more adventurous activities such as para-gliding, para-sailing and jet skiing are all on offer.
 You can even bungee jump.
 The area around the corniche is a place full of energy.
 It has a night bazaar along the beach, where you can buy everything from Thai crafted tables and wooden souvenirs to shirts, women’s bags, shoes and watches.
 But don't fool yourself: nearly everything is a fake.

 In the spring (normally around April) it is not uncommon that whalesharks visit the bay off Patong.
 The whaleshark is the biggest fish in the world and huge with a maximum length up to 15 metres.
 However, it is completely harmless since it is 100% vegetarian.
 To get away from the beach, try renting a bike for a day to visit Phuket City.